Denver, Colorado Child Abuse Charges

 One of the big things that differentiates child abuse charges from most other criminal matters is that there will be a number of government agencies involved with your case.
 This can include Child Protective Services (CPS), the Colorado Department of Human Services’ (CDHS) Office of Children, Youth & Families, and other agencies created to protect the interests of children.

 Attaining the best possible outcome in your case means knowing how these agencies work and what you can do to work with them.
-Jeffery Weeden has a clear understanding of the inner workings of these agencies and others.
+Jeff Weeden has a clear understanding of the inner workings of these agencies and others.
 He knows how to interact with them to benefit your case and bolster your defense strategy.

 Moreover, Mr. Weeden can help connect you to resources designed to get your family back on the right path after the ordeal is over.

-Avoid the Severe Consequences of a Colorado Child Abuse Charge by Crafting the Strongest Possible Defense
+Avoid the Severe Consequences of a Colorado Child Abuse Charge by Crafting the Strongest Possible Defense in Denver

-Depending on the specific act or acts you are accused of engaging in, child abuse charges in our state can range from relatively minor class 3 misdemeanors to murder in the first degree.
+Depending on the specific act or acts you are accused of engaging in, child abuse charges in our state can range from relatively minor Class 3 misdemeanors to murder in the first degree.
 Even “minor” charges can have a huge negative impact on your future and your family though.

 They can impact decisions related to child custody and visitation.
 Or they could cause you to lose your job or certain professional licenses.
 The mere fact that you will have a criminal record can make it far more difficult to do previously simple things, such as find housing, get a good job, or secure a loan.